pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `New constant or variable`:

-1. create constant called temp
+1. new variable called temp
-2. create variable called value with value temp
+2. create variable called graph equals a
-3. declare constant called graph equals text
-4. declare variable called temp of type text with value value
-5. declare variable called text type text equals graph
+3. declare constant called text type text equals a
-6. declare constant called temp type text
+4. declare constant called text type temp

 **Portugês**